-Laura-Gray Street is the author of Pigment and Fume (Salmon Poetry) and Shift Work (Red Bird Chapbooks) and co-editor (with Ann Fisher-Wirth) of The Ecopoetry Anthology (Trinity University Press) and (with Rose McLarney) of A Literary Field Guide to Southern Appalachia (University of Georgia Press, forthcoming).
-A 2022 - 2025 fellow with the Black Earth Institute, she has also been the recipient of poetry prizes from The Greensboro Review, the Dana Awards, the Southern Women Writers Conference, Isotope: A Journal of Literary Science and Nature Writing, and Terrain.org: A Journal of the Built and Natural Environments.
+Laura-Gray Street is the author of Pigment and Fume (Salmon Poetry, 2014) and Shift Work (Red Bird Chapbooks, 2016) and co-editor (with Ann Fisher-Wirth) of The Ecopoetry Anthology (Trinity University Press, 2013) and (with Rose McLarney) of A Literary Field Guide to Southern Appalachia (University of Georgia Press, 2019).
+She recently co-edited The Eco-Arts Issue of The Global South and the On Rivers issue of About Place Journal.
+A 2022 - 2025 fellow with the Black Earth Institute, Street has been the recipient of poetry prizes from The Greensboro Review, the Dana Awards, the Southern Women Writers Conference, Isotope: A Journal of Literary Science and Nature Writing, and Terrain.org: A Journal of the Built and Natural Environments.
 Her work has been published in The Colorado Review, Poecology, Poet Lore, Poetry Daily, Hawk & Handsaw, Many Mountains Moving, Gargoyle, ISLE, Shenandoah, Meridian, Blackbird, The Notre Dame Review, and elsewhere; and supported by fellowships from the Virginia Commission for the Arts, the Virginia Center for the Creative Arts, the Artist House at St. Mary's College in Maryland, and the Hambidge Center for the Arts and Sciences, where she was the Garland Distinguished Fellow.
 In 2018 her collaboration with UK visual artist Anne-Marie Creamer was on display in galleries in Sheffield, England, and Yantai, China.
 Street holds an MA from the University of Virginia and an MFA from the Warren Wilson Program for Writers.
-She is a professor of English, directs the Creative Writing and Visiting Writers Series Program, and edits Revolute, the MFA's literary journal, at Randolph College* in Lynchburg, Virginia.
+She is a professor of English, directs the Creative Writing and Visiting Writers Series Program, and edits Revolute, the MFA's literary journal, at Randolph College* on the unceded traditional lands of the Monacan Indian Nation called Lynchburg, Virginia, between the Blue Ridge Mountains and the James River.

 *founded in 1891 as Randolph-Macon Woman's College